p3ck/cloud.azure_ops/roles/azure_virtual_machine_with_public_ip/README.md

   - **name**: (Required) Name of the availability set.
   - **platform_fault_domain_count**: Fault domains define the group of virtual machines that share a common power source and network switch.
 Should be between 1 and 3.
   - **platform_update_domain_count**: Update domains indicate groups of virtual machines and underlying physical hardware that can be rebooted at the same time.
+  - **sku**: Define if the availability set supports managed disks.
+Choices are Classic and Aligned, Default is Classic.
 * **azure_virtual_machine_with_public_ip_delete_resource_group**: Relevant for **delete** operation.
 Change to true in case Resource Group deletion should be done as part of this role deletion (default: false)

 Limitations